By Bonny M. Fetch (ND), Past-President and NAHO Historian/Archivist

 Sharon Kulp, Kentucky, was NAHO’s tenth president.
 She served in 2000-2001.
 In 2000, the conference was held in Norfolk, Virginia.
 The theme of the conference was “Examining the Examiner.”
 The Board of Directors Award was established that year, the purpose being to recognize someone who was not serving on the Board and who had made significant, sustaining contributions to NAHO.
 Bill Kane, NAHO’s first president, was the first recipient of the award in 2000.
 The annual award is now named in lasting honor of Bill Kane.

 The 2001 conference was scheduled to be held in Fort Worth, Texas, on September 23- 26, 2001, but was canceled due to the tragic events of September 11, 2001.
-2001 stands out as the only year in which there has been no conference since NAHO’s inception.
+Up until the current pandemic of COVID-19, 2001 stood out as the only year in which there had been no conference since NAHO’s inception.

 David Stebing, Washington, was NAHO’s eleventh president.
 He served in 2002-2003.
 The 2002 conference was held in Anchorage, Alaska.
 The theme of that year’s conference was “Changing Times: Unchanging Standard of Justice.”
 The 2003 conference, “Back to Basics – Fundamentals for All Administrative Hearing Officials” was held in Minneapolis, Minnesota.